Pedro-Freddi/company-database-client/README.md

 In the context of a company database that holds employee data, the application consists of a client to access and manipulate that data through a text interface.

-The RDBMS used in this project is PostgreSQL.
+The Relational Database Management System (RDBMS) used in this project is PostgreSQL.
 The `db-setup.sql` file in the root directory can be run in the psql application to setup the database and populate it with a few records.

 The `/lib` folder contains the PostgreSQL's Java Database Connectivity Driver (JDBC) used to connect to the database server.